Francine Hughes: Later years

 In 1980, Hughes married Robert Wilson, a country musician, and became a nurse.
 She was an LPN and worked at several nursing homes.
 After retiring, she sat with the elderly and taught a nursing class.
 She died in Leighton, Alabama, on March 22, 2017, from complications of pneumonia that she developed in late 2016.
 She was 69.

 Cultural impact

-Hughes was the subject of a book titled The Burning Bed, which was the basis of a 1984 made-for-television movie with the same name, starring Farrah Fawcett.
+Hughes set a legal precedent with her case and began a new wave of fighting for domestic abuse to be recognized as a serious issue.
+A book about her situation titled The Burning Bed, was the basis of a 1984 made-for-television movie with the same name, starring Farrah Fawcett.
 According to National Public Radio as broadcast on April 3, 2017, the song "Independence Day" written by Gretchen Peters and made popular by Martina McBride is about this event.

 Folk singer Lyn Hardy also created a song about these events entitled "The Ballad of Francine Hughes".